apache/predictionio/docs/manual/source/production/deploy-cloudformation.html.md

 ## Scaling the Cluster

-As your data size and/or audience grow, you may need to scale out your cluster to handle more workload, or decrease turnaround time.
+As your data size and/or audience grow, you can scale your cluster to handle more workload or decrease turnaround time.
 In this section, we will provide some general guidelines about when and how to scale your cluster with CloudFormation.

 ### Scaling Compute Instances

-You may want to scale your compute instances when the turnaround time of `pio train` increases, or when the turnaround time of querying an engine server launched by `pio deploy` increases.
-Another way to look at whether you need additional computation power is to look at the Spark Master web UI (shown previously in the **Verify Compute Instances** section above).
+You can increase compute instances to reduce training time *($pio train)* and the time to query an engine server.
+You can also check the [Spark Master Web UI] to see if you need additional compute power,

-Notice that for compute instances, you can increase or decrease the number of extra compute instances as much as you like (within bounds of AWS EC2 limits).
+Notice that for compute instances, you can increase or decrease the number of extra compute instances *(ComputeInstanceExtra)* as much as you like.
+The extra compute instances will join the master and become slave compute instances as Spark workers.

 Let us begin by adding 2 extra compute instances.
 At the CloudFormation console, right click on the cluster stack and click on **Update Stack**.